yoyosmu/file_sorter/README.md

 # File Sorter

-A simple Rust program that automatically organizes files in the Downloads folder.
+A simple Rust program that automatically organizes files in a folder.

 ## Features